 Planning a trip to Disneyland can easily mean spending a pretty penny if you choose a Disney-brand hotel.
 But with off-property hotels offering everything from free breakfasts to 20,000 square foot waterparks, themed accommodations, and spectacular views of the nightly fireworks, you can still get your Disney fix at a fraction of the price (and still be within walking distance)!
-Here we present 15 of the best off-property Disneyland hotels where you can experience all the magic without breaking the bank.
+Scroll on to check out our list of 15 of the best off-property Disneyland hotels where you can experience all the magic without breaking the bank.

 It’s a fact.